European Rugby Champions Cup: 2014–18

 The tournament began on 17 October 2014, with Harlequins playing Castres Olympique in the first ever Champions Cup game.
 Toulon retained their title, beating Clermont 24–18 in a repeat of the 2013 Heineken Cup Final, thereby becoming the first club to win three European titles in a row.

 Following the November 2015 Paris attacks, all Round 1 games due to take place in France that weekend were called off, along with the Round 2 fixture between Stade Français and Munster.
 Rescheduling of some matches was difficult, partly caused by fixture congestion due to the 2015 Rugby World Cup.

 Saracens won their first title defeating Racing 92 in Lyon 21–9 in 2016 final and followed it up with their second in 2017, beating Clermont 28–17 in Edinburgh.

 In 2017–18 season, Leinster overcame the "pool of death" consisting of Glasgow Warriors (who finished the 2017–18 season top of the Pro14), Montpellier (who finished the 2017–18 season top of the TOP 14) and Exeter (who finished the 2017–18 season top of the English Premiership), beating all three teams both home and away.
 Leinster went on to face the back to back Champions Saracens, dispatching a defeat at the Aviva Stadium in Dublin, to set up a semi-final against reigning Pro12 champions Scarlets.
 Leinster defeated Scarlets to face Racing 92 in Champions Cup Final in Bilbao.
 Leinster defeated Racing 92 by a scoreline of 15–12, becoming only the second team in history to earn four European titles.
-Leinster also won the Pro14 title to become the first Pro14 side to win such a double of trophies.
+Leinster also won the Pro14 title to become the first Pro14 side to win the domestic-European 'Double'.